 This page tells you about internal radiotherapy using radioactive wires.
 There is information about

-There are 2 main ways of using radiotherapy wires.
+There are 2 main ways of using radiotherapy wires, tubes or needles.
 Giving radiotherapy in this way is called brachytherapy.
 Doctors put very thin radioactive wires into your body close to the cancer.
-They do this while you are under a general anaesthetic in the operating room.
-Or, they may use fine hollow needles or tubes and then put a radioactive metal into the hollow tubes.
+They do this while you are under a general or local anaesthetic in the operating room.
+Or, they may use fine hollow needles or tubes, and then put a radioactive metal into the hollow tubes.

 You may have an X-ray afterwards to make sure that the wires are in the right position.
 You may have all your radiotherapy this way.
 Or you may also have external radiotherapy.

 Wires in your mouth can be very uncomfortable.
 They can make eating and talking difficult.
 You may need to have a soft or liquid diet while the needles are in place.
-Your nurse will show you how to keep your mouth clean by using a mouthwash.
+Your nurse shows you how to keep your mouth clean by using a mouthwash.